 - In VirtualBox, select File > Import Appliance.
 In the Virtual Machine Appliance popup dialog, browse to and select the downloaded virtual machine file.
 Click Next.
 Accept the defaults and click Import.

-- Once the VM has been added to the list, select it, and click Start > Normal Start.
+- Once the VM file has been imported to VirtualBox, select it, and click Start > Normal Start.

 - VirtualBox will startup the server VM.
 (This may take a few minutes to complete.)